EneaDim/flexsoc/README.md

 ## 🛠 Tutorial 3 - SoC flow

 It loads a custom spi\_host IP and integrate it in a basic SoC made of IBEX, RAM and UART.

+Running `make deps-soc` will automate the installation process for SoC integration.

+**SoC Integration Tools**

+- `riscv-toolchain`: The RISC-V compiler and toolchain required to build and run software on the IBEX core.

+---

+Then to run the tutorial:

 - `make soc_tutorial TOP=spi_host`